Justice Department served subpoenas to the Fed over building renovations, Powell says

 "This new threat is not about my testimony last June or about the renovation of the Federal Reserve buildings.
 It is not about Congress' oversight role; the Fed, through testimony and other public disclosures, made every effort to keep Congress informed about the renovation project.
 Those are pretexts.
 The threat of criminal charges is a consequence of the Federal Reserve setting interest rates based on our best assessment of what will serve the public, rather than following the preferences of the president," Powell said.

-In a statement, a spokesperson for the Department of Justice said Attorney General Pam Bondi "has instructed her U.S. Attorneys to prioritize investigating any abuse of tax payer dollars," but did not refer to any specific case.
+In a statement, a Department of Justice spokesperson said Attorney General Pam Bondi "has instructed her U.S. Attorneys to prioritize investigating any abuse of tax payer dollars," but did not refer to any specific case.

+President Trump told NBC News Sunday night he didn't know about the Powell probe.
+"I don't know anything about it, but he's certainly not very good at the Fed, and he's not very good at building buildings," he remarked.

+Democratic Sen. Elizabeth Warren, of Massachusetts, the ranking member of the Senate Committee on Banking, Housing, and Urban Affairs, said in a statement that the president "is abusing the authorities of the Department of Justice like a wannabe dictator so the Fed serves his interests, along with his billionaire friends.
+This Committee and the Senate should not move forward with any Trump nominee for the Fed, including Fed Chair."

+And Sen. Mark Warner, a Democrat form Virginia who also sits on the Banking Committee, issued a statement saying, "The Fed was designed to operate independently, insulated from political pressure, so that it can make tough decisions based on data and the long-term health of the economy, not the whims of any one president. ...
+Uncertainty and instability can ripple through the economy, affecting borrowing costs and making it harder for families to buy a home, run a small business, or afford everyday necessities like food, fuel, and diapers."

-Powell was first nominated as Fed chair by Mr. Trump during his first term, replacing Obama appointee Janet Yellen, and the Senate confirmed him in an 84-13 vote.
+Powell was first nominated as Fed chair by Mr. Trump during his first term, replacing Janet Yellen, an appointment of President Barack Obama, and the Senate confirmed Powll in an 84-13 vote.
 Former President Joe Biden nominated him to a second term, keeping him in office until May 2026.

 For months last year, Mr. Trump expressed his unhappiness with the Fed's decision to leave interest rates stable.
 The president argued that inflation was already low enough to start cutting rates.
 It wasn't until late 2025 that the Fed started cutting rates.